Autodesk/aomi/docs/quickstart.md

 # Conclusion

-This is the basic workflow espoused by aomi.
-Represent the structure of your operational secrets with expressive Jinja2 templates.
-Write this structure to Vault and provide a consistent interface to your operational secrets.
+The steps described in the quickstart are the basic workflow espoused by aomi.

+* Represent the structure of your operational secrets with expressive Jinja2 templates.
+* Write this structure to Vault and provide a consistent interface to your operational secrets.
+* Iterate, repeat, and enjoy.